Morbakka virulenta: Description

 In common with other jellyfish in the class Cubozoa, Morbakka virulenta has a box-like shape.
 It has rabbit like rhopaliar horns and closely resembles its close relative from Australia, Morbakka fenneri.
 M. virulenta is one of the largest species of box jellyfish, with tentacle lengths of about three metres at maximum extension.
 The maximum bell height observed in M. virulenta can range up to 250 mm and the bell width can range up to 200 mm.
 The bell of M. virulenta is rectangle-shaped and covered with nematocyst warts.
 Morbakka virulenta can be distinguished from other species in the family by its heavily branched velarial canals as well as two rows of perradial warts with additional scattered warts.

 Distribution

 M. virulenta have been identified in waters off the coast of Japan in tropical and temperate waters of the neritic zone, notably the Seto Inland Sea.
+It has also been recorded in the Philippines.
 Although the exact habitat distribution is unknown, its range may possibly extend to much of the Indo-Pacific as well as the open ocean.
 M. virulenta has exclusively been recorded during the fall and winter months in the Japanese region.